 Disorder of gender development refers to the spectrum of rare congenital conditions in where there is an atypical development of chromosomal, gonadal, or anatomic sex.

 They can be classified broadly into four categories on the basis of gonadal histologic features which include:

 A dominant ovarian follicle refers to the follicle that enlarges to release an ovum during a menstural cycle.
 Usually approximately 10 Graafian follicles begin to mature where one becomes a dominant follicle and the rest become atretic ovarian follicles.
 After release of the ovum the remainder o...

 The dot-dash pattern (dermoid mesh) is one of the characteristic sonographic appearances of an ovarian dermoid cyst.
 It refers to the short and long echogenic lines which are often seen within a dermoid cyst and are due to the presence of hair.

-A dysgerminoma refers to class of tumour with germ cell origin
+A dysgerminoma refers to a class of tumour with germ cell origin.

 germ cell tumours